irar2/Swift-TechEmpower/kitura/README.md

 This project contains a number of targets:

 - `TechEmpower`: only implements test 6 (plaintext) and is intended for basic performance sanity testing.
-This target does not require a database and can be driven via the `/plaintext` URI.
+This target does not require a database and can be driven via the `http://localhost:8080/plaintext` URL.
 - `HelloLogging`: same plaintext test, but with logging enabled using `HeliumLogger` at the `.info` level.
 Intended to track the overheads of enabling logging at a level that would be used in production.
 - `HelloVerbose`: same plaintext test, but with logging at the `.verbose` level.
 Generates more significant log activity, intended to track the performance of the logger.
+- `HelloSSL`: same plaintext test, but with SSL enabled.
+The URL for this test is `https://localhost:8080/plaintext`
 - `TechEmpowerPsqlPool`: a work-in-progress implementation of the TechEmpower benchmarks on Kitura.
 It currently implements all benchmarks except for test 4 (Fortunes).
 It uses the Postgres database.
 There is currently no ORM support.

 The `TechEmpowerPsqlPool` target requires a database, for which you can follow the steps below.